methedjangoguy/Python-Tutorial/readme.md

 - Beginner's Python YouTube API Tutorial 4: Using OAuth to Access User Accounts
 - Beginner's Python Tutorial 63: Simulate the Powerball Lottery Using Python

-## Feedback
+## Queries

-If you have any feedback, please reach out at https://wa.link/8x5poq
+If you have any queries, please reach out at https://wa.link/8x5poq